 A partnership is created when two or more individuals agree to operate a business as co-owners.
 A partner does not have to be an individual.
 It can be an entity such as an organization or a trust.
-Any partner can have any share of the partnership, however, the total shares must equal 100%.
+Any partner can have any share of the partnership.
+However, the total percentages must equal 100%.

-While states typically have their own rules regarding partnerships, these rules are defaulted to and used in the absence of a partnership agreement or a specific provision in the agreement.
-When it comes to each partner’s rights and responsibilities within the partnership, the partnership agreement will govern.
+While states typically have their own rules regarding partnerships, these rules are defaulted to and used in the absence of a partnership agreement or a specific provision in the contract.
+The partnership agreement will govern when it comes to each partner’s rights and responsibilities within the partnership.
 Additionally, it will govern business decisions and a partner’s authority to make them.
 Absent a partnership agreement, default rules, such as the Virginia Revised Uniform Partnership Act and D.C.’s Uniform Partnership Act of 2010, will govern those decisions, rights, and responsibilities.

 A general partnership is a business relationship in which two or more people share in the management and responsibilities of the business.
-Partnerships are perhaps the simplest business entity to form.
+Partnerships are perhaps the most straightforward business entity to form.
 To form a partnership, two people or more people must agree to conduct business for profit, either orally or in writing.
-In a general partnership, each partner can be held personally responsible for the debts of the business.
-Importantly, general partnerships can be formed without explicitly agreeing to operate as partners, so it’s important to be careful when working with others for a common business goal.
+In addition, in a general partnership, each partner can be held personally responsible for the company’s debts.
+Notably, general partnerships can be formed without explicitly agreeing to operate as partners, so it’s essential to be careful when working with others for a common business goal.

 A limited partnership is made up of two types of partners.
 There must be at least one general partner who can be held liable for business debts.
-The other partner, the limited partner, holds a limited liability.
-The limited partner’s liability is limited to the amount of the investment he made towards the business.
+The other partner, the limited partner, has limited liability.
+The limited partner’s liability is limited to the amount of investment he made towards the business.

-The general partner’s greater liability is a result of his responsibility for business obligations.
-This also means that the general partner generally has more control over day-to-day business operations and business decisions.
+The general partner’s greater liability results from his responsibility for business obligations.
+This also means that the general partner has more control over day-to-day business operations and business decisions.

 While some states require partnership agreements to form limited partnerships, Virginia and Washington D.C. do not require such.
 However, it is highly advised that one is created and filed to help resolve a dispute should one arise.